ShamsArfeen/NeutrinoSpectrumGenerator/README.md

 # Neutrino Spectrum Generation for Progenitor Nuclides

-This project generates neutrino spectra for progenitor nuclides, taking into account the forbidden effects of non-unique forbidden decays through Overlap-Barrier Transition Densities (OBTDs).
+This project generates neutrino spectra for progenitor nuclides, taking into account the forbidden effects of non-unique forbidden decays through One-Body Transition Densities (OBTDs).
 The formalism used in the calculations is based on the work of Behren's Buhring (1973).

 ## Overview